CubeSpawn/CubeSpawn-TestStack-DKR/Examples/2-DockerTalkListen-Discrete/README.txt

-This performs the same talker listener setup using docker images
+This performs the same talker listener setup given in example 1, but using docker images

 There are many ways to install docker, but this is the quickest I've found